Strep Throat: Home TreatmentSkip to the navigation

 - Drape a towel over your head and breathe the steam from a pan or sink of hot water.
 Be careful to avoid burns from the hot water or steam.

-- Acetaminophen will help relieve pain and reduce fever caused by strep throat.
+- Acetaminophen or ibuprofen, for example, can help relieve throat pain and reduce fever.

 - Nonprescription throat lozenges can also help you feel better.

-- Some nonprescription throat lozenges, such as Sucrets Maximum Strength or Spec-T, are safe and effective and have medicine (local anesthetic) that numbs the throat to soothe pain.
+- Some have medicine (local anesthetic) that numbs the throat to soothe pain.

 - Regular cough drops or hard candies help some people.